Battle of Brookvale: Background

 Between 2000 - 2010, the Manly Warringah Sea Eagles and the Melbourne Storm engaged in a rivalry which included several close matches, some upset victories, and a Grand Final victory to each side.
 Since 2006, ten of fourteen Grand Finals have featured either one or both clubs, and, in the five of six seasons between 2007 and 2012, one of these teams won the premiership, though the Storm's 2007 and 2009 titles (the former of which was won by defeating Manly in the Grand Final) were later stripped from the club as a result of salary cap breaches exposed by the NRL in 2010.

 The height of this rivalry came with the two clubs' meetings in the 2007 and 2008 NRL Grand Finals.
 Melbourne defeated Manly 34-8 to win the 2007 title, whilst Manly reversed the result and won by a record 40-0 scoreline in 2008.
 They have also featured in three other finals matches, with Melbourne winning all three by the scoreline of 40-12 in the 2009 qualifying final, the 2012 preliminary final and the 2021 first qualifying final.

-This was to be the first match attended by then NRL chief executive officer David Gallop of either side since suspending Brett Stewart from the first four weeks of the 2009 season for a sexual assault charge for which he would later be exonerated, and since stripping the Storm of two premiership titles and three minor premiership titles for salary cap breaches; extra security was hired for his presence at the game.
+This was to be the first match attended by then NRL chief executive officer David Gallop of either side since suspending Brett Stewart for the first four weeks of the 2009 season for a sexual assault charge for which he would later be acquitted of, and since stripping the Storm of two premiership titles and three minor premiership titles for salary cap breaches; extra security was hired for his presence at the game.

 In the preview for the match, the official programme Big League noted that the feud between the teams was "set to reignite," but that there was a "mutual respect between the two clubs".
 Melbourne entered the match on top of the NRL ladder, on a 12-match winning streak, while Manly were in second position having won their three previous matches.